radicle-dev/radicle.xyz/_guides/user.md

 Patches are a type of COB 🌽, just like issues, and this is the SHA-1 hash that uniquely identifies this patch.

+> 👾
+>
+> If you want to avoid remembering the `git push rad HEAD:refs/patches`
+> command, you can add an alias to your local (or global) Git configuration:
+>
+>     $ git config alias.patch 'push rad HEAD:refs/patches'
+>
+> This allows you to create a patch by simply running `git patch`.
+Use the
+> `--global` option with `git config` to add the alias to your global Git
+> config.

 > 🧠
 >
 > Radicle's patch workflow is implemented using the `git-remote-rad` helper